This Woman’s Response To Mugabe’s Resignation Went Viral — Now She Wonders How Long The Joy Will Last

 Musvaburi has been in the public eye in Zimbabwe in recent years, having returned to the country in 2009 after a decade in the United Kingdom to become an activist advocating for youth empowerment.
 She regularly posts Facebook Live videos discussing local politics with her followers, but became an overnight sensation around the world after a moving interview she gave on the BBC spread quickly across the internet and in WhatsApp groups in the days following Mugabe’s ousting.

-“I have no words, I can’t even express myself,” she began in the BBC interview.
+“I have no words — I can’t even express myself,” she began in the BBC interview.
 She clutched her chest as she spoke about life in Zimbabwe under Mugabe’s rule, and her trembling voice eventually gave way to tears.

 “I’m an activist, and I’ve been fighting and speaking for the people, and I’ve been saying to the people, ‘If it’s not for my generation, it’s for my children’s generation,’” said the mother of two.
 “Every day you wake up, you don’t know where to get food, you don’t know whether you’ve got enough [for] school fees.
 People are scattered all over the world; the word ‘family’ doesn’t mean anything to us anymore.”

-Musvaburi told BuzzFeed News that her interview has brought both positive and negative effects.
+Musvaburi told BuzzFeed News that her interview has had both positive and negative effects.
 She still receives messages of support from people all over the world on social media, and said that the exposure has been largely helpful as she prepares to run for parliament in her hometown of Bulawayo, the second-largest city in Zimbabwe after the capital.

 “The world got to know about how much we have wanted to get some form of change in our country, and how much we have gone through to actually get Mugabe to step down,” she said.
 “People have told me ‘Well done,’ and that we’ve shown we can do things nobody actually thought would get done in Zimbabwe.”